MicrosoftDocs/azure-docs/articles/app-service-mobile/app-service-mobile-android-how-to-use-client-library.md

 Mapping column names for a narrow table with only a few columns isn't a big deal, as we saw in the preceding section.
 But suppose our table has a lot of columns, say 20 or 30.
-It turns out that we can call the [gson][3] API and specify a conversion strategy that will apply to every column, and avoid having to annotate every single column name.
+It turns out that we can call the [gson][3] API and specify a conversion strategy that applies to every column.

 To do this we use the [gson][3] library which the Android client library uses behind the scenes to serialize Java objects to JSON data, which is sent to Azure Mobile Services.